clagab007-cyber/IT-Help-Desk-Labs/Windows-Troubleshooting-Knowledge-Base/Documentation.md

 - Simulated outdated email app / profile issue

 **Troubleshooting Steps:**
-1. Asked for more details about the problem
-2. Identified which email application was being used
+1. Identified which email application was being used
-3. Checked for app updates
+2. Checked for app updates
-4. Updated the application and restarted the device
+3. Updated the application and restarted the device
-5. Confirmed email was working again
+4. Confirmed email was working again

 **Root Cause:**
 Outdated email application